 Another interesting fact about surgical hair restoration in cases of male pattern baldness is that it is still entirely possible to continue losing hair after a hair transplant

 Without additional on-going management of this permanent condition through the use of effective hair loss treatments

 , the implanted hairs risk forming a kind of ‘hair island’.
 This can occur when existing hairs around new grafts shed due to the fact that they remain subject to the effects of DHT.
 For this very reason, it is usually explained to men considering a hair transplant that this is merely the start of their journey.

 In addition to using treatment as part of an after-care upkeep regimen, it is widely recommended by top hair transplant surgeons that men follow the same type of course for a minimum of six months prior to their op.
 This may seem like a strange thing to do but there are two key reasons for this guidance.
 Firstly, using hairloss products clinically-proven to treat male pattern baldness should stabilise any hair shedding, giving the surgeon a cleaner area to work with.
 Secondly, this approach should help to maximise hair regrowth ahead of the operation.

-There are two clinically-proven, MHRA and FDA-approved medications which are often used as part of a non-surgical treatment programme: finasteride 1mg and minoxidil.
+There are two clinically-proven, MHRA and FDA-approved medications which are often used - singularly or together - as part of a non-surgical treatment programme: finasteride 1mg and minoxidil.

-The first, finasteride 1mg, is a once-a-day tablet that inhibits production of DHT.
-By minimising the amount of DHT in the system, hair growth should continue unhindered.
-At Belgravia, treatment courses often include recommended formulations of the high strength minoxidil from those available from at the clinics’ in-house pharmacies.
+, is a one-a-day tablet that inhibits production of DHT.
+By minimising the amount of DHT in the system, hair growth should continue unhindered and prevent further deterioration and shrinkage of the affected follicles.
+The second, high strength minoxidil

 "After just 3 months of using this treatment I have been shocked by the results!
 My hair is looking so much thicker and stronger than it was when attending my first consultation.
 I am so much happier with the general appearance of my hair and I have my confidence back..."